RohitMoholkar05/RohitMoholkar05/README.md

 ### Portfolio

-📂 Explore repositories for a curated selection of academic and personal projects, presented with source code, detailed documentation, and supporting artifacts.
+📂 Explore repositories for a curated selection of projects, presented with source code, detailed documentation, and supporting artifacts.